SteveUseful/ShopifyExampleDevDoc/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 > This confirms the Redis Pod is running and the ConfigMap has been created.

-2. Describe the `ConfigMap` to verify contents:
+2. Verify the contents of the `ConfigMap`

 **Terminal**
 ```shell